Empathy Among Team Members

 - Develop rapport and trust

-The first step in “dealing” is to become aware that you have your own reactions and history guiding your thoughts.
+The first step in “dealing with peers” is to become aware that you have your own reactions and history guiding your thoughts.
 Second, you probably haven’t truly understood their point, either—what’s behind their thinking?
 Learning how to make a person feel heard is the most powerful skill for team collaboration.
 But helping them get to the thinking behind their points requires trust and rapport and enough humility to give the other person a chance to explain.

 Relationships build over time, trust builds over time, and our culture emphasizes speed: fast food, quick conversation, surveys, move fast!
 There’s barely any room for thought.
 This workshop shows you how to embrace the gradual growth of relationships between collaborators.
 You’ll learn how to listen, to make another person feel heard.
 You’ll begin to develop awareness of your own thought processes as well as what a collaborator is trying to express to the rest of the team.
 You’ll learn how to practice this in real-time, as it unfolds.
 And you’ll get to try out the techniques in class.

 - A demo of a communication between co-workers, where we apply concepts from the workshop

 Note: If you are a conference organizer, or if you have serious budget constraints, we can figure it out.

 How to bring Indi and your team together

 - Fill out the request form.

 - We will reach out to answer any questions, and settle on a date, time (across time zones) & fee.

 - Sign the contract (we can use your contract or Indi’s, depending on your procurement system)